sungsoo/sungsoo.github.io/_posts/2019-06-12-transfer-learning.md

 In their Model-Agnostic Meta-Learning algorithm (MAML) paper, Finn, Abbeel, and Levine (2017) proposed few-shot learning method that is applicable to any model that can be trained with gradient descent.
-To cite the authors: “In effect, we will aim to find model parameters that are sensitive to changes in the task, such that small changes in the parameters will produce large improvements on the loss function of any task drawn from the distribution of tasks when altered in the direction of the gradient of that loss”.
+To cite the authors: "In effect, we will aim to find model parameters that are sensitive to changes in the task, such that small changes in the parameters will produce large improvements on the loss function of any task drawn from the distribution of tasks when altered in the direction of the gradient of that loss".
 The goal is to learn one model for all tasks so that its internal representations are well suited to all tasks (transferable).
 To achieve this, first, a general model is trained for a one or more gradient descent steps on a single task on a few training